-Speedify is not your average run of the mill VPN service.
-Well to be fair, it’s more of a channel bonding tool than a full-fledged VPN service.
-While writing this Speedify review, I found it rather impressive in a way that it boosted my speeds significantly by merging my Bluetooth, Wi-Fi, and mobile internet connection.
+Speedify is not your average run-of-the-mill VPN service.
+Well, to be fair, it’s more of a channel bonding tool than a full-fledged VPN service.
+While writing this Speedify review, I found it rather impressive to boost my speeds significantly by merging my Bluetooth, Wi-Fi, and mobile internet connection.

-I also like the fact that it offers well designed modern looking apps with builtin options for encryption, Kill Switch and an even mode dedicated for streaming.
-However, when it actually comes to offering VPN specific performance, Speedify lacks quite a bit.
+I also like that it offers well-designed modern-looking apps with built-in options for encryption, Kill Switch, and an even mode dedicated for streaming.
+However, when it actually comes to offering VPN-specific performance, Speedify lacks quite a bit.

-Overall, Speedify is a decent VPN service with 200+ servers in 35 countries that’s good for basic usage, however, for heavy usage, you should be better off with something else.
+Overall, Speedify is a decent VPN service with 50+ servers in 35 countries that’s good for basic usage; however, you should be better off with something else for heavy usage.
 So after weighing in all the pros and cons, I’ve given Speedify a 4.0 stars rating overall.

 My Rating Criteria

 To thoroughly test Speedify for its pros and cons, I used my 9 step rating criteria: